wp-plugins/wp-post-to-pdf-enhanced/readme.txt

 * Added ability to create custom footer (visible only in PDF); implemented admin panel options for this.
 Footer is stored in the db.
 * Reworked admin area to provide better organization of options.
+* Added ability to specify left, right, and top margins for content, as well as header and footer margins.
+* Code cleanup: Renamed constant stems to "WPPTOPDF" from "WPPT0PDF"

 = 1.0.3 =